wizo06/japanese/docs/grammar/fundamentals/particles.md

         1. I fight *against* you
         2. I fight *alongside* you

-        The first interpretation would be using 「と」 with "*Function 2: Marks the counterpart (either a person or a thing) with whom the action is performed*".
+        The first interpretation is using the 「と」 as "*Function #2: Marks the counterpart of an action*".

-        The second interpretation would be using the 「と」 with "*Function 3: Marks the person or thing that you do something together with*". **THIS** is the interpretation that can replace 「と」 with 「と一緒に」 and the meaning won't change.
+        The second interpretation is using the 「と」 as "*Function #3: Marks the person or thing that an aciton is performed together with*". **THIS** is the interpretation that can replace 「と」 with 「と一緒に」 and the meaning won't change.
 Like we saw earlier, the phrase "I fight with you" can have 2 interpretations.
 But if we explicitly said "I fight *together* with you", then we know for sure that we mean "I fight *alongside* you".

         **Example 2**